Culture of the Southern United States: Black American spirituality

+Judaism

 The city of Charleston, South Carolina, has had a significant Jewish population since the colonial period.
 The first were Sephardic Jews who had been living in London or on the island of Barbados.
 They were connected to Jewish communities in New England as well.
 The community figured prominently in the history of South Carolina.
 Richmond also had a large Sephardic Jewish community before the Revolution and still has a notable Jewish community today.
 They built the first synagogue in Virginia about 1791.
 New Orleans also historically (and in the present day) has a significant Jewish community.

 The South Florida area is home to the nation's second largest concentration of Jewish Americans outside New York, most of them early 20th century migrants and descendants from the Northeast.
 They were descendants of Ashkenazi Jews from Germany, Russia, Poland and other parts of Eastern Europe.
 Twentieth-century migration and business development have brought significant Jewish and Muslim communities to most major business and university cities, such as Miami, Atlanta, Dallas, Houston, and more recently, Charlotte.